hkelly93/d3-relationshipgraph/README.md

 }
 ```

-The only required configuration property is *thresholds*, all of the other properties have default values
+None of the configurations are required and they all have default values

 ```Javascript
 config = {